Rod Brind'Amour: Carolina Hurricanes (2000–2010)

 On February 14, 2008, in a game against the Pittsburgh Penguins, Brind'Amour tore his anterior cruciate ligament (ACL) in the first period, ending his season.
-However, Brind'Amour would return for the 2008–09 season, playing in 80 games while recording 16 goals and 35 assists as the Hurricanes reached the Eastern Conference Finals.
+However, Brind'Amour would return for the 2008–09 season, playing in 80 games while recording 16 goals and 35 assists as the Hurricanes reached the Eastern Conference finals.

 On January 20, 2010, Brind'Amour was replaced as Hurricanes captain by Eric Staal, previously an alternate captain.
 Brind'Amour then served as an alternate captain for the remainder of the season.
 Following the conclusion of the season, Brind'Amour retired from professional hockey, having played 1,484 career NHL games, after which he moved into Hurricanes' management as a director of forwards development.
 His number 17 jersey was retired in a ceremony on February 18, 2011.
 The ceremony took place prior to a game against the Philadelphia Flyers, which at the time was coached by Peter Laviolette.
 Thus the two teams Brind'Amour spent the bulk of his career with, as well as the coach he won the Stanley Cup with, were present to honour him.
 It is the third number to be officially retired by the Hurricanes since moving to Raleigh, North Carolina, after Ron Francis' number 10 and Glen Wesley's number 2.
 Brind'Amour was among the last few players in the NHL who had also played in the league during the 1980s.
-At the time of his retirement, he finished his professional career 18th in all-time NHL games played.
+At the time of his retirement, he finished his professional career 16th in all-time NHL games played by a skater.